 Manitoba Minor Football Association

-The Manitoba Minor Football Association (MMFA) is a volunteer organization that is the governing body for youth football, ages 7 to 14, in the Winnipeg and surrounding areas.
+The Manitoba Minor Football Association (MMFA) is a volunteer organization that is the governing body for youth tackle football, ages 7 to 14, in the city of Winnipeg and in the surrounding rural areas.

 Children play football because it is fun, challenging and exciting.
 Most kids love being part of a team and playing with their friends.
 Football teaches cooperation and team work, helps develop positive social skills and teaches respect for others.
 It helps build self-confidence, a positive self-image and self-worth.
 It enables a child to improve upon and develop a broad range of motor skills like throwing, catching, running, kicking, balance, agility and coordination.
 Because a large variety of skills and physical abilities are required on a football team, there is a position for every child to play.

 The MMFA features over 60 teams that are broken up into 4 age groups;